According to Persistence Market Research, the global construction aggregates market will witness a CAGR of 6.8% between 2021 and 2031.

 The global construction aggregates market, by type, spans manufactured sand, crushed stones, natural sand, gravel, recycled, and others.
 Application-wise, it’s residential, commercial, infrastructure, and industrial.
 Out of these, the residential sector holds the largest market share

-North America and Europe are already at the saturation stage of the construction aggregates market.
+North America and Europe are already at the saturation stage with regards to construction aggregates market.
 The future will see the Asia-Pacific witnessing urbanization at the fastest pace, thereby driving the demand for construction aggregates.
-The US Department of Agriculture (USDA) does assist rural citizens with repair, ownership, and renovation programs.
-It also makes way for financing elder, low-income, and disabled residents along with helping them with the management of rent payments.
+The US Department of Agriculture (USDA) does assist the rural citizens with repair, ownership, and renovation programs.
+It also makes way for financing elder, low-income, and disabled residents along with helping them with management of rent payments.
 The USDA manages this with public and private organizations.

-The US Census Bureau did record expenditure of US$ 751.7 Bn In the residential sector in May 2021.
+The US Census Bureau did record an expenditure of US$ 751.7 Bn in residential sector in May 2021.

 The Competitive Competence

-The demand for recycled construction aggregate suppliers will continue to increase in the upcoming period, which would, in turn, keep the cash registers ringing for the construction aggregates market.
+The demand for recycled construction aggregates will continue to increase in the upcoming period, which would, in turn, keep the cash registers ringing for construction aggregates market.